-Single cup brewing is a different way of making coffee altogether and along with this style of coffee maker, comes to a few things to consider so you can be happy with your purchase.
+Single cup brewing is a different way of making coffee altogether and there are a few things to consider with this style of coffee maker so you can be happy with your purchase.

 Types of Single Serve Coffee Machines

 There are various types of single-serve brewers and they're not the same when it comes to what they can brew.
 It's best to confirm before you buy to be sure that it can make the type of coffee or tea you like.
 Popular brands include Keurig®, Nespresso®, Tassimo®.
 There are also several brands of standard coffee makers that can brew single serve, K-cups, or pods.

 You're an espresso lover—you may want a specialty coffee machine that only brews this type of coffee, or with perhaps the ability to make cappuccino or lattes also.
 Espresso machines vary in features and the ability to do part of the process for you or you can choose a fully automatic machine.